Yes, there you were, maybe 30 years ago, standing at the end of a road before a small brick building.

 If you haven't, then please don't look.
 You may be frustrated at the moment by the shadowy figure waving back at you from across the pit or you may be at Witt's End, but stick with it without looking at the map.

 My map is based on my perception of the Colossal Cave Adventure 350 point version game, originally written by Will Crowther (1975) and revised by Will Crowther and Don Woods (1976).
-I've included a web-viewable .jpg version and a PDF print version.
+I've included a web-viewable .jpg, mobile phone sized .jpg, and a PDF print version.
 Since the PDF version is for printing on 8 1/2 x 11 inch paper, the file size is large (1.3 MB).
 Please download the file if you want to print out the map.
 I've set the link for it to go straight to the download pop-up to save on bandwidth.
 The .jpg version is large enough to clearly view in your browser, but the print quality would be poor.

 There are two version of the map below: